mindshape-GmbH/mindshape_cookie_consent/Documentation/Developer/Index.rst

 In the frontend you get a button instead of the content.
 Once the user clicks the button, they accept the cookie(s) necessary to show this content and the content will get loaded.

-If you need an event, that you can listen to, you implement the viewhelper like this:
+If you need an event, that you can listen to, you can implement the viewhelper as follows:

 .. code-block:: html